How can you be sure your Workers compensation codes are correct?

 Use the Scopes Manual or other advisory organizations reference to compare comp codes used on your policy with the complete description as published by NCCI or the advisory organization for your state.
 Published manuals are usually available only with subscriptions to the various advisory organizations.
 Be sure to check with your insurance agent or contact a workers compensation consultant for help.

-While reviewing your work comp policy codes, remember the only exception to the governing class rule is the contractor exception rule.
+While reviewing your work comp policy codes, remember that one of the only exceptions to the governing class rule is the contractor exception rule.
 Separation of payroll is allowed for those classes of business who qualify into the construction classes.
 Separation of payroll is where those individual job operations within a specific business are separately classified.
 Simply put, if you operate a construction company and your work processes include artisan trades such as electrical, carpentry, concrete and others, the payroll for those employees who fall into specific classes are allowed to be broken out from the governing class code.
-This is the only exception and there are very special rules that must be followed in order for separation of payroll is allowed.
+This is one of the only exceptions and there are very special rules that must be followed in order for separation of payroll is allowed.

 The Importance Of Verifying A Workers Compensation Class Code -